 Why do AT&T internet prices go up after 12 months?

-After 12 months, AT&T removes the new customer discount rate for existing AT&T internet customers.
+After 12 months, AT&T removes the new customer discount rate for existing AT&T DSL internet customers.
 Removing the discount raises the price of AT&T internet by $10 for AT&T DSL customers.
 The price of AT&T Fiber plans does not change after 12 months — the price change only applies to the slower DSL plans.